NS Class 1300

 In 2000 the last locomotives were withdrawn from service.
 1302, 1304, 1312 and 1315 have been preserved.

-In 2015 number 1304 came back into service for private operator HSL Logistik, but in February 2016 it broke down due to operator error.
+In 2015 number 1304 was returned to service by private operator HSL Logistik, but in February 2016 it broke down due to operator error.
 Late 2018 it was repaired by replacing a few traction motors and since then it is deployed by the Fairtrains foundation for occasional transfers.
 The objective of Fairtrains is to have museum equipment restored and preserved from the revenues of their use.
 Number 1315 is the next one to be refurbished and is expected to be operational again in the course of 2019.

 Number 1312 is the working representative of this class for the Dutch Railway Museum, with number 1302 serving as spare part donor.